justinseth01/ECN-Automator/README.md

 # ECN-Automator
-This project is automates the engineering documentation process

-This project is designed to automate the engineering documentation process at a company.
+This project is a project that automates the engineering documentation process at an engineering company.
+This is written in python and uses the following
+    -   sendgrid api for sending automated emails
+    -   PYQT5 for creating an easy-to-use user interface
+    -   openpyxl for reading, analyzing, and writing to excel documents
+    -   python-docx for creating and editing word documents

+This program is designed for engineering companies that still use the dated "ECN" (Engineering Change Notice) system.
+Specifically, this program is designed to integrate seamlessly into For companies that want to still use the dated "ECN" (Engineering Change Notice) documentation system, this program helps significantly reduce engineering documentation time from 10 minutes to ~1 minute.

-Specifically, it has been designed to do the following:
+Specifically, this program has been designed to do the following:
     -   Obtain user's ECN information through a UI
     -   Read, write, and analyze excel sheets based on given inputted information from the user.